-The main fuse and the fuse box are located under the hood.
-(See pages 8-8 - 8-9 for hood opening and closing procedures.)
+The main fuse and the fuse box are located under the hood, the ECU are located under the seat.
+(See pages 8-8 for hood opening and closing procedures.
+And see page 4-17 for remove seat.)

 If a fuse is blown, turn off the main switch and install a new fuse of the specified amperage.
 If a fuse is blown, replace it as follows.